-Post production audio mastering is best done by an experienced professional – but iZotope’s guide will help you understand the basics as you experiment with mastering in your home studio.
+Post production audio mastering is best done by an experienced professional – but iZotope’s guide will help you understand the audio mastering basics as you experiment in your home studio.

 This post on audio mastering is excerpted and adapted from Mastering with Ozone: 2015 Edition, a guide produced by our friends at iZotope.
 Reprinted with permission.

 It is inadvisable to try to perform mixing and mastering in one step – that is, trying to master while simultaneously mixing a multi-track project.
 When trying to achieve both at once, you’re tempted to try to mix, master, arrange, and maybe even re-record within the same session.
 The separation of recording, mixing and mastering is very important.
 When mastering, you primarily focus on the overall sound of the mix and improving that, instead of thinking “I wonder how that synth part would sound with a different patch?”

 If you focus too much of your work on a single instrument in a complex arrangement, you likely will miss the fact that even if you have improved the sound of that one instrument, everything else may have been impacted negatively.
 Get the mix you want, mix down to a stereo file, and then perform mastering as a separate last step.

 An essential part of learning to master is to practice by mastering the work of others.
 It gives you good practice to listen to a wide variety of balances, tones, and dynamic range.
 Every engineer and producer has their own take on these things.
 A mastering engineer’s job is to try and get the vision of the engineer and producer (and ultimately the artist) to speak as clearly as possible.
 Once you have some experience experimenting with what sort of changes work or don’t work, you can do a better job of stepping back and evaluating your own projects with a slightly more objective ear.

 However, even seasoned engineers prefer to have someone else master their work, as they value the fresh perspectives that outsiders bring.